arungudelli/angularjswiki/content/en/fontawesome/fa-dice-two.md

-## Rotate Dice Two Icon using fa-rotate-x
+## Rotate fa-dice-two Icon using fa-rotate-x
 To rotate the font awesome icon fa-dice-two, Use fa-rotate-x class

 Where 'x' represents degree of rotation.